 Bank of America Checking: I use BofA for my personal and business banking.
-The main reason I use them is that their online banking experience and features is the best, in my opinion.
+The main reason I use them is that their online banking experience and features are the best, in my opinion.

-It’s the fastest, easiest to navigate and gives great transaction details, including cashed and deposited check images.
-I can say this with confidence because between all my clients I also use Chase, Wells Fargo, Citibank, City National Bank and Huntington Bank.
+It's the fastest, easiest to navigate, and gives great transaction details, including cashed and deposited check images.
+I can say this with confidence because among all my clients, I also use Chase, Wells Fargo, Citibank, City National Bank, and Huntington Bank.
 I prefer BofA.

-Chase Ink Business Cash Credit Card: Chase is my second favorite online banking experience, but I personally don’t not have any checking accounts there.
+Chase Ink Business Unlimited Cash Card: Chase is my second favorite online banking experience, but I personally don't have any checking accounts there.
 They usually offer a cash bonus for opening a checking account.

-I do have the Chase Ink for business 1.5% cashback credit card.
-Like the BofA card, it’s 1.5% back on everything, has a $750 bonus, and doesn’t report to you personal credit (as of May 2021).
+I do have the Chase Ink for business 1.5% cashback credit card, however.
+It's 1.5% back on everything, has a $750 bonus, and doesn't report to your personal credit.

 DISCLAIMER: This site may receive compensation for sending traffic to partner sites.
-Play Louder and Your Best Credit Cards may receive a commission from card issuers.
+Play Louder, and Your Best Credit Cards may receive a commission from card issuers.
 This compensation may impact how and where links appear on this site.
 This site does not necessarily include all financial companies or all available financial offers.
-The editorial content on this page is not provided by any of the companies mentioned, and have not been reviewed, approved, or otherwise endorsed by any of these entities.
-Opinions expressed here are the author’s alone.
+The editorial content on this page is not provided by any of the companies mentioned and has not been reviewed, approved, or otherwise endorsed by any of these entities.
+Opinions expressed here are the author's alone.

 Lending Tree (financing for your home): LT is a pretty obvious option for lending, but I like it because you can quickly shop rates for a variety of lenders, then have calls from there.
 The bad part is that once you hit “submit,” you will be inundated with phone calls for a week!
 Enjoy the attention.